sakarisalmi/42-Pipex/README.md

 Hello, World!
 >
 ```
-The output got printed to standard output, in this case, the terminal.
+The output got sent to the standard output, in this case the terminal.

 Now with redirection:
 ```
 > echo "Hello, World!\n" > results.txt
-# no output to in the terminal
+# no output in the terminal
 > cat results.txt
 Hello, World!
 >
 ```
 The echo command's output got redirected to a file (we didn't need to use the touch command because the redirection will automatically create a file if one doesn't already exists).
 Be careful with redirecting to any existing files, though, because using '>' will overwrite the data in it (use '>>' to append to the end of the file).

-To redirect the input to a command, use '<' instead.
+To redirect the input of command, use '<' instead.
 ```
 > cat example.txt
 one